near/stakewars-iv/HOW_TO.md

 - 32GB RAM
 - 8 cores

-We will add the requirements for tracking one shard shortly.
+In later stages of StatelessNet we are planning on enabling single shard tracking.
+The hardware requirements for single shard tracking will be shared then.

 ## Support channels
 To maximize transparency throughout the process and provide timely support for the community, multiple support channels will be set up, including Github, Near.org, X, Telegram, and Zulip.
 At the high level, each channel will be used for the following purposes.